 What happens if there is a breach?

-Consequences of breaching an injunction can range from fines, seizure of assets and in extreme cases, imprisonment.
-The severity of the consequence depends on the injunction and the terms set out in it.
-It is vital to seek professional legal advice to ensure you fully understand what you can and cannot do if one has been put in place by you or against you.
+Breaching an injunction can carry serious consequences, ranging from fines, seizure of assets to, in extreme cases, imprisonment.
+The severity of the penalty will depend on the injunction and the terms set out in it.
+It is essential to seek professional legal advice to ensure you fully understand what you can and cannot do, whether an injunction has been made by you or against you.

 Help from the experts at Backhouse

-If you are in a legal dispute and are looking to put an injunction in place, our litigation experts will help guide you through the maze of processes and jargon and fight your corner to get the best possible outcome for you.
+If you are involved in a legal dispute and considering an injunction, our experienced Litigation team can guide you through the process, cut through the legal jargon and work strategically to achieve the best possible outcome.

-Contact the team using the details below and book your free 30-minute consultation to discuss your options.
+Contact the team and book a free 30-minute consultation to discuss your options.

 Email: info@backhouse-solicitors.co.uk